mikelangelo-project/hpc-workload-gen/README.md

 To test your run, execute:

 ```
-./run.py --workload test/workload.yml --datadir .
+./run.py --experiment test/workload.yml --data .
 ```

-If it not work the first time, then you should check the `workload.cfg`, make sure the setting matches your setup and your configuration.
+If it not work the first time, then you should check the `hpc_backend.cfg`, make sure the setting matches your setup and your configuration.
 For more infos see [Configuration File](doc/config-file.md).

 ## License

 hpc-workload-gen is distributed under the Apache License 2.0 license.

-## Acknowledgements
+## Acknowledgement

-This project  has been conducted within the RIA [MIKELANGELO project](https://www.mikelangelo-project.eu) (no.  645402), started in January 2015, and co-funded by the European Commission under the H2020-ICT- 07-2014:
-Advanced Cloud Infrastructures and Services programme.
+This project  has been conducted within the RIA [MIKELANGELO project](https://www.mikelangelo-project.eu) (no.  645402), started in January 2015, and co-funded by the European Commission under the H2020-ICT- 07-2014: Advanced Cloud Infrastructures and Services programme.